 This is a good investment if you're on a budget.
 However, it does have a few drawbacks worth considering.
 One of those is portability.
 Convertible car seats cannot be used as carriers.
 Also, they don't come with a base so you may not have an easy time moving it in and out of your car.
 And although you may feel that your baby is more protected due to its bulky built, it may not work well with smaller babies.

 When your child is not old enough to use your vehicle's seat belt, booster seats come to the rescue.
 These seats are front-facing only and can accommodate a weight of up to 40 pounds depending on the model or brand.

-These seats come with its own set of harness of buckles.
-There are also models which use your vehicle’s seat belt.
+These seats come with its own set of the harness of buckles.
+There are also models that use your vehicle's seat belt.
 It can help your kid sit up higher so that you can strap the regular shoulder and lap belt of your vehicle across his body at the right points to securely hold him.
 Your child can use it until he is 4 ft and 9 in tall or between the ages of 8 to 12.
 Make sure that your child is at least 13 years old before you allow him to ride at the back seat of your car without a safety seat.